When people start contemplating a kitchen renovation, the biggest question they typically have is “how much will it cost”.

 Expert Insights on Kitchen Renovation Costs

-Back in February, eieihome.com had the privilege of attending a talk given by internationally renowned interior design guru Samantha Sannella and a panel of industry experts at the GTA Home and Reno show in Mississauga.
+In 2017, eieihome.com had the privilege of attending a talk given by internationally renowned interior design guru Samantha Sannella and a panel of industry experts at the GTA Home and Reno show in Mississauga.
 During this round-table, Ms. Sannella outlined some typical costs associated with a moderate kitchen renovation in The GTA.
 Here’s a look at how she broke down the cost of a moderate kitchen reno.

 |Item||Cost||Percent of Budget|

 * These costs are an averaged estimation and will certainly vary based upon your home’s specific renovation needs.